thecowan/wallpanel-android/README.md

 ## Quick Start
 You can either side load the application to your device from the release section or install the application from the Google Play store.
 The application will open to the welcome page with a link to update the settings.
 Go to settings, and setup the link to your web page or home automation platform.
 You may also update additional settings for Motion, Face Detection, and for publishing device sensor data.

-## Sensors
+## MQTT Sensors and States Data
-If MQTT is enabled, the application can publish data and states for various device sensors and camera.
+If MQTT is enabled, the application can publish data and states for various device sensors, device camera detection, and application states.

 ### Device Sensors
 The application will post device sensors data per the API description and Sensor Reading Frequency.
 Curerntly device sensors for Pressure, Temperature, Light, and Battery Level are published.